rabanti-github/PicoXLSX4j/README.md

 ## Requirements

-PicoXLSX4j was created with Java 8 and is fully compatible with Java 7 The only requirement for developments are a current JDK to develop and JRE to run.
+PicoXLSX4j was initially created with Java 8 and currently build with OpenJDK 11 The only requirement for development is an up-to-date Java environment (OpenJDK 11 or higher recommended)

 ## Installation